sergeiown/BackUpMaster/README.md

 ## Usage

-- The main method is to use executable files: `BackUpMaster.EXE` and `Config.EXE`, which are delivered as an installer named [BackUpMasterInstall.exe](https://github.com/sergeiown/BackUpMaster/releases/tag/Final_version)
+- The main method is to use installation file: [executable (.exe)](https://github.com/sergeiown/BackUpMaster/releases)
-- Upon initial extraction, both executable files will be accessible, and in any case, the configuration tool for initial settings will be launched.
-- In the subsequent stages, BackUpMaster.EXE will handle the backup functions, while Config.EXE will be utilized for modifying all settings, including enabling and disabling automatic system startup for backup.
-- An alternative approach involves using batch files, although for convenience, it's simpler to utilize the executables, leaving the batch files for direct code manipulation when needed.
+- An alternative approach involves using batch files.
 - The usage is intuitive and requires no additional explanations.

 BackUpMaster offers versatile methods of usage, combining executable files with batch files for seamless and efficient control of backup settings.